a1phyr/sync_file/README.md

 use sync_file::SyncFile;

 /// Reads a file byte by byte.
-/// Don't do this in real code ! fn read_all<R: Read>(mut file: R) -> std::io::Result<Vec<u8>> {
+/// Don't do this in real code! fn read_all<R: Read>(mut file: R) -> std::io::Result<Vec<u8>> {
     let mut result = Vec::new();
     let mut buf = [0];